AdobeDocs/experience-manager-64.en/help/communities/blog-feature.md

 When the signed in user is a community member or [privileged member](users.md#privileged-members-group) (depending on configuration), they are able to select `New Article` to create and post a new blog article.

-Specifically, they may
+Specifically, they may:

-* create a new blog article
+* Create a new blog article
-* post a new blog article on behalf of another member
+* Post a new blog article on behalf of another member
-* post a comment to a blog article
+* Post a comment to a blog article
-* edit their own blog article or comment
+* Edit their own blog article or comment
-* delete their own blog article or comment
+* Delete their own blog article or comment
-* flag others' blog articles or comments
+* Flag others' blog articles or comments

 ![chlimage_1-153](assets/chlimage_1-153.png) ![chlimage_1-154](assets/chlimage_1-154.png)